zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 > These instructions are for the 1.3 release.

+> Updated on 06-10-2014 while installing BIMserver 1.3 on a 122GB AWS machine

+> This tutorial assumes "root" privileges, you might have to add "sudo" to all statements.

+> This tutorial assumes you already have a working (AWS) server.
+Make sure you enable the right ports on it as well (80 or 8080)

 How to install the BIMserver on a freshly installed Ubuntu 12.04.2 LTS Server Amazon EC2 server.

 AMI: Ubuntu Cloud Guest AMI ID ami-d0f89fb9 (x86_64)